Semkoo/react-native-tic-tac-toe/README.md

 5. User can start a new game once current one is completed
 6. All games must result in either end in a tie or user loss.
 The computer player has to be unbeatable.
 7. Must provide a Readme containing instructions on how to run the game as well as technical details explaining their approach and tools used.

+## Game History

+The game keeps track of your match history, including:

+- Total games played
+- Games won by AI
+- Games ending in a draw
+- Win/Loss ratio
+- Longest winning/losing streaks

+This data persists between sessions using AsyncStorage, allowing you to track your performance over time.

 ## Tech Stack